 Decrease Imposter Syndrome

 - Challenge the Critic: List evidence against what your self-critic is telling you.
 Such as, you deserve your promotion because you have the right degree, 9 years of experience, excellent reviews, consistent results, etc..
 Keep the list handy to read when the imposter starts whispering in your ear.

 - Practice Mindfulness: Use grounding techniques in the moment to get out of your imposter head and back to present reality.
 Examples: Breathe, meditation, have a quick conversation with friend or family, drink a cold glass of water, smell an essential oil that you like.

 - Self-Compassion: Acknowledge the feelings of doubt, fraud, unworthiness.
 Soothe yourself the way you would a friend.
-Self-compassion helps you move on calmly much quicker than continuing to criticize yourself.
+Self-compassion helps you move on quicker than continuing to criticize yourself.

 - Mistakes Happen: Learn to accept that mistakes are part of learning and growing.
-A low tolerance for making a mistake will often falsely signal an anxious mind that you don’t deserve your job, weight loss, great kids, etc…
+A low tolerance for making a mistake will often falsely signal an anxious mind that you don’t deserve your job, relationship, great kids, etc…

 - Mentor or Accountability Partner: Talk with your mentor or accountability partner about your concerns.
 A person who knows how hard you’ve worked can relate to your feelings and remind you of your efforts and results.
 Intimate partners and family work too, but sometimes we discount their input because we feel like they have to be kind.